Full Moon Fever: Release and reception

 The album, which became Petty's commercial peak as an artist, was helped by favorable critical reviews and three hit singles.
 The album was released on April 24, 1989, and rose to eventually peak at No. 3 on the U.S. Billboard 200 and No. 8 in the UK.
 Five singles were released from the album; two hit the top 20 of the U.S. Billboard Hot 100 and three topped the U.S. Mainstream Rock chart.
 The RIAA certified Full Moon Fever 5× platinum on October 5, 2000, in the US and the CRIA certified it 6× platinum on September 18, 1991, in Canada.

 Critical praise was generally high.
 Rolling Stone compared the album favorably to the Traveling Wilburys' debut, Traveling Wilburys Vol. 1, saying it has the "same restless charm", but commenting that Full Moon Fever at times seems "sprawling".
 The review claims the album is "another rewarding, low-key side project for Petty", giving it three-and-a-half stars out of five.
 The Boston Globe noted that "some Petty fans might find this album to be a kind of cruise control, but its sheer unpretentiousness and crisp, non-doctored sound make it irresistible."
 The Orlando Sentinel opined that "Lynne's production is sometimes a little too clean, and there's nothing earthshaking or innovative going on...
 But when was the last time you picked up an album this solid: tough, pretty, good rockin', no filler?"
+Ultimate Classic Rock wrote, "By all measures, Petty’s first solo effort, Full Moon Fever, was an unequivocal success."

 AllMusic gave the album four and a half stars out of five in a retrospective review, admiring the craft of the album and rivaling it with the Heartbreakers' Damn the Torpedoes.
 This review notes there are no weak tracks on the album, calling it a "minor masterpiece".
 The 2004 Rolling Stone Album Guide called Full Moon Fever a "masterful solo album".
+Michael Hann of Uncut characterises it as "a '70s rock'n'roller at last successfully capturing the best of '80s pop, which is perhaps why Full Moon Fever remains a touchstone whenever a young band wants to get the sound of '80s AOR down pat."
 It was ranked number 92 on Rolling Stones list of the 100 best albums of the 1980s, and was ranked number 298 in the 2020 update of the magazine's list of the 500 greatest albums of all time.
 In 2000. it was voted number 534 in Colin Larkin's All Time Top 1000 Albums.